Boost.Audio

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use: 'when the user wants AI-generated music, an instrumental, a song with lyrics or a quick demo from an idea.'
-It does not contrast with alternatives, but the sibling list implicitly shows this is the only generation tool.
+The description provides clear when-to-use guidance: 'Use this when the user wants AI-generated music, an instrumental, a song with lyrics or a quick demo from an idea.'
+It gives explicit context but does not mention exclusions or alternative tools, so it falls short of a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.